Overview of Adult Education Programs

 Shalom Kids is our Hebrew school program for ages 3-13.
-It includes our Tots class for preschoolers (ages 3-5), and our Bet and Gimmel classes for ages 6-11.
+It includes our Tots class for preschoolers (ages 3-5), our Bet and Gimmel classes for ages 6-11, and our B'nei Mitzvah class for ages 11-13.
 Shalom Kids meet on Wednesdays from 4-6pm, and incorporates lessons on Judaism mixed with dancing, songs, prayers, Torah, history, crafts and cooking.
 The program is run by Amber Ikeman, Cantorial Soloist/Program Director, and Rabbi Kula along with a group of volunteers from our community.
 Thank you to those who are giving their time to make this a worthwhile program.
-For more information about these programs, please contact Amber at the temple.
+For more information about Shalom Kids, please contact Amber at the temple.

 Bar / Bat Mitzvah Training